tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

  - https://github.com/tnaganawa/tungstenfabric-docs/blob/master/cni-tungsten-fabric.yaml.orig
  - https://github.com/tnaganawa/tungstenfabric-docs/blob/master/cni-tungsten-fabric.yaml

-Then you finally have kubernetes environment with TungstenFabric CNI fully up!
+Then you finally have kubernetes HA environment with TungstenFabric CNI, which is (mostly) up.

+Note: Coredns is not active in this output, I'll fix this later in this section.

 ```
 [root@ip-172-31-13-9 ~]# kubectl get node -o wide